open/close all folders

 - Gale-Force Sound: His air tubes shoot out sound waves.

 - Jerkass: Moreso than his teammates.
+He's very arrogant and loves to brag while belittling his opponents.

 - Lack of Empathy: He shows no remorse in trying to hurt or even kill his own teammate.
 Neji, even back when he was a villain, was certainly disgusted by his way of acting, and had to stand up for her.